Azure/azure-sdk/_posts/2020-01-13-january-release.md

 var client = new TextAnalyticsClient(endpoint, new DefaultAzureCredentials());
 ```

 The `DefaultAzureCredentials()` object will use whatever credentials it can find.
-If you are running the app on a local development workstation, it will use the user credentials from the Azure CLI or Visual Studio, for example.
+If you are running the app on a local development workstation, it will use the user credentials from local development tools like Visual Studio.
 If you are running the app in the Azure cloud, it will use the connected service principal.

 Let's take a typical string and use the named entities API to obfuscate PII (Personally Identifiable Information) within a hypothetical logging method: